manu05X/CS-Fundamentals/src/main/java/com/manish/LLD/RideSharingSystem/Notes.md

 4. select_ride(source, destination, seats, selection_strategy)
    Preferred Vehicle (Activa/Polo/XUV)
    Most Vacant.
-   System should be able to end the ride.
-User can only offer a ride for a given vehicle, once there are no active offered rides for that vehicle.
+   System should be able to end the ride. com.manish.LLD.PropertyPlatformLLD.Type1.User can only offer a ride for a given vehicle, once there are no active offered rides for that vehicle.
 5. end_ride(ride_details)
    Find total rides offered/taken by all users.